Bonding Theories | General Chemistry 1

 Molecular orbital theory:

-A theory that describes the orbitals of a molecule as bonding and antibonding combinations of atomic orbitals.
-Atomic orbitals (AO) combine to form molecular orbitals (MO) associated with the molecule rather than individual atoms.
-A molecular orbital is σ if the orbital lies directly along the internuclear axis, or π if the orbital does not lie along the internuclear axis.
-This theory explains bond formation and the magnetic and spectral properties of molecules
+Molecular orbital theory describes the orbitals of a molecule as bonding and antibonding combinations of atomic orbitals (AOs).
+In this theory, atomic orbitals combine to form molecular orbitals (MO) that are associated with the entire molecule rather than individual atoms.

 Bonding MO vs. antibonding MO: